-Although the Delta is primarily a rural region, it holds plenty of large, bustling Like Can Tho, this busy border town is an important market hub with towns too, and Can Tho is the liveliest of them.
-It's also the most rewarding an ethnically mixed population of Cham, Chinese, Khmer and Muslims, to explore, thanks to the wealth of Vietnamese pagodas, Chinese and Khmer many of whom live in large houseboats or rickety stilt houses.
-Located on temples, mosques and churches lining its streets.
-Most visitors, however, the Hau Giang River, it's also a major staging post for water-borne traffic come to visit the wonderful floating markets a short trip upriver, where local heading to or from Phnom Penh.
-Well worth a side trip from the town is people buy and sell a prodigious array of fresh produce, piled on to an equally Sam Mountain, a few miles southwest, whose wooded slopes rise from a amazing selection of craft, ranging from tiny rowed sampans to lumbering sea of viridescent rice paddy.
-Vietnamese visitors pour through to pray at houseboats.
-Easily reachable on a day trip from Can Tho is the delightful the cluster of gaudily decorated shrines and pagodas at the foot of the hill, Bang Lang Bird Sanctuary, a 1.2-hectare wetland area famous above all for from where a pathway winds through boulders and trees to a spectacular its population of resident storks, egrets and cormorants.
-Whether perched viewpoint at the summit.
-Also nearby is a beautiful bird sanctuary called in the reserve's partly submerged trees or wheeling through the air in Tra Su, where visitors are paddled in canoes under a canopy of cajuput spectacular flocks, the birds create a mesmerizing spectacle. trees teeming with colourful birdlife and butterflies.
+Although the Delta is primarily a rural region, it holds plenty of large, bustling towns too, and Can Tho is the liveliest of them.
+It's also the most rewarding to explore, thanks to the wealth of Vietnamese pagodas, Chinese and Khmer temples, mosques and churches lining its streets.
+Most visitors, however, come to visit the wonderful floating markets a short trip upriver, where local people buy and sell a prodigious array of fresh produce, piled on to an equally amazing selection of craft, ranging from tiny rowed sampans to lumbering houseboats.
+Easily reachable on a day trip from Can Tho is the delightful Bang Lang Bird Sanctuary, a 1.2-hectare wetland area famous above all for its population of resident storks, egrets and cormorants.
+Whether perched in the reserve's partly submerged trees or wheeling through the air in spectacular flocks, the birds create a mesmerizing spectacle.